-If you are a producer, actor, musician, author, merchandiser, publicist, cinematographer, or you play any other role within the entertainment industry, The Hollywood Lawyer can strategize with you to determine the best way to seek protection for your intellectual property or negotiate on your behalf to unleash your intellectual property’s maximum value.
+Are you a producer, actor, musician, author, merchandiser, publicist, cinematographer, or playing another role in the entertainment industry?
+If so, a business lawyer can strategize with you to determine the best way to seek protection for your intellectual property or negotiate on your behalf to actualize its maximum value.

-Below are descriptions of some of the services we regularly provide to our entertainment industry clients.
+Below are some of the services we regularly provide to our entertainment industry clients:

 A trademark is a phrase, word, logo, design, or symbol that appears on a product to identify its source or brand and to distinguish it from similar products in the market.
-Service marks are similar, but they are used instead to identify the source of services and to distinguish those services from similar service in the market.
-In most cases, people refer to both together as trademarks.
-The IP attorney Los Angeles trusts can guide clients through the steps the U.S. Patent and Trademark Office (USPTO) requires applicants to take in order to register a trademark.
+Service marks are similar, but they are used instead to identify the source of services and to distinguish those services from similar services in the market.
+In most cases, people refer to both as trademarks.

-With regard to trademarks, the Intellectual property attorney Los Angeles trusts can help you:
+With regard to copyright matters, an IP lawyer in Los Angeles can help you:

-With regard to brand extensions through licensing and distribution agreements, the most common scenarios with which intellectual property law firms Los Angeles trusts can assist include using:
+With regard to brand extensions through licensing and distribution agreements, the most common scenarios with which intellectual property law firms in Los Angeles can assist include using:

-In addition to trademark, copyright, and brand extension matters, we also regularly represent clients in intellectual property transactions — including the acquisition and sale of IP assets — and in drafting and enforcing non-disclosure or confidentiality agreements.
+In addition to trademark, copyright, and brand extension matters, we also regularly represent clients in intellectual property transactions.
+These include acquisition, sale of IP assets, and drafting or enforcing non-disclosure or confidentiality agreements.